A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Evaluation

-In the above sections, we introduce both subjective and objective evaluation strategies for LLM-based autonomous agents.
+In the above sections, we introduce both subjective and objective strategies for LLM-based autonomous agent evaluation.
 The evaluation of the agents play significant roles in this domain.
 However, both subjective and objective evaluation have their own strengths and weakness.
-Maybe, in practice, they should be combined together to comprehensively evaluate the agents.
-We summarize the correspondence between the previous work and these evaluation strategies in Table~\ref{evaluation}.
+Maybe, in practice, they should be combined to comprehensively evaluate the agents.
+We summarize the correspondence between the previous work and these evaluation strategies in Table~\ref{evaluation}. \end{remark}